YASKAWA Standard Interface Commands

 CALL JOB:MSR_SET_PIECE_INFO ARGF"1;80" ARGF"STRING"

-In this example, the robot with an ID of 1 sends the part SN to Mech-Metrics.
+In this example, the robot sends the part SN to Mech-Metrics (with part ID 1).

 Query Part Historical Data

-The command can be sent at any point when the measurement is not started.
+The command can be sent at any point when no measurement is in progress.

 MSR_VIEW_PIECE_DATA("RobotID;regStatus", "Piece_SN")